 - Soft tissue manipulation: the overlying soft tissue is manipulated to be more relaxed and allow it to fit the newly enlarged chin (or chin implant) comfortably.
 It also allows your surgeon to contour the chin and shape it in a way that’s more proportional to your face

-Chin augmentation is often combined with liposuction of the fat pad under the chin, to add maximal definition to the jawline.
+Chin augmentation (mentoplasty) is often combined with liposuction of the fat pad under the chin.
 This will be done through an additional skin incision below the chin.
-Once the chin augmentation is done, you will be allowed to rest for some time before being discharged.
+Once the chin augmentation (mentoplasty) is done, you will be allowed to rest for some time before being discharged.

 Recovery after Mentoplasty